 - inspect and, if possible, photograph property damage

 - check on the status of all parties involved

 Vital Assistance for Injured Colorado Motorists

-At the Law Firm of Jeremy Rosenthal, we know that out of state car accidents bring with them a degree of ambiguity and alarm that can lead injury victims to wonder whether they will ever be able to secure the insurance benefits they need in order to recover.
+At the Law Firm of Jeremy Rosenthal, we know that out of state accidents bring with them a degree of ambiguity and alarm that can lead injury victims to wonder whether they will ever be able to secure the insurance benefits they need in order to recover.
 Fortunately, we stand ready with the knowledge and advocacy skills required to interpret applicable law, facilitate your claim and help you obtain the compensation so vital to your family’s future.
-To discuss your case and explore your legal options, contact us at 303.825.2223.
+To discuss your case and explore your legal options with one of our experienced Denver car accident attorneys, contact us at (303) 825.2223.